 The Yaesu FTdx5000 was announced in November 2009.
 The transceiver features an impressive 112 dB dynamic range and an IP3 (3rd Order Intercept Point) of +40 dBm (CW, 500 Hz).
 Newly designed roofing filters are selectable between 300 Hz, 600 Hz, 3 kHz, 6 kHz and 15 kHz.
 DSP features are powered by two 32-bit processors from Texas Instruments (TMS320C6727B) both running at 300 MHz.
 Each VFO has its own DSP processor.
 RF output comes from a pair of VRF150 FETS yielding 200 W.

 Besides the main display there is a large multi-functional analogue meter (same as in the FTdx-9000) and three sub-displays to indicate sub-frequency, graphical wave and menu functions.

 The Station Monitor SM-5000 is included with the FTdx5000D.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yaesu FTdx5000D.
+We collect prices paid by real hams over the years to help you estimate the value of a used Yaesu FTdx5000D.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yaesu FTdx5000D might be around:
+Based on historic data, today's second-hand price of the Yaesu FTdx5000D is around: